 To calculate labor productivity, you can use the formula: Output (goods or services produced) divided by Labor Input (hours worked or number of employees involved).
 This measures how efficiently your workforce is producing output.

-• TFP is a more comprehensive measure that considers all inputs, not just labor.
+TFP is a more comprehensive measure that considers all inputs, not just labor.
 It looks at how effectively all inputs (including labor, capital, materials, etc.) are used to generate output.
 The formula is: Output divided by the combined input factors.

 Different industries may have specialized productivity metrics.
-In the agricultural sector, productivity could be gauged by factors like crop yield per acre, whereas within manufacturing, it may be assessed based on the number of units produced per machine hour.
+In the agricultural sector, productivity could be gauged by factors like crop yield per acre, whereas within manufacturing, it may be assessed on the number of units produced per machine hour.

 Team productivity measures the collective output of a group.
 It can be calculated similarly to individual productivity, by summing up the team members' contributions and dividing by the effort or time invested.